-Mega Events are typically listed as buy 4, save $4.00; buy 5, save $5.00; or buy 10, save $5.00.
-Unlike regular ’10 for $10′ sales, you must buy all 4, 5, or 10 items to receive the discount.
+Mega Events are typically listed as: Buy 4, Save $4; Buy 5, Save $5; or Buy 10, Save $5.
+Unlike regular 10 for $10 sales, you must buy all 4, 5, or 10 items to receive the discount.
 Pair printable, newspaper or digital coupons with items purchased in this promo, and save even more on your total grocery bill.

-Tip: I like self checkout because I can check other registers for coupons and Catalinas that other people dismiss because they may think it’s junk or an advertisement.
+PRO TIP: I like self checkout because I can check other registers for coupons and Catalinas that other people dismiss because they may think it’s junk or an advertisement.
 There have been times when I was able to find Catalinas for free items or even for $2 or $3 off my next shopping trip!

-At my local Fred Meyer, manager’s specials (items reduced in price because they’re approaching expiration or ‘best by’ dates, or are seasonal goods) are marked with yellow and red ‘WooHoo’ tags.
-The label may have different verbiage at you local Kroger store.
+At my local Fred Meyer, manager’s specials —items reduced in price because they’re approaching expiration or ‘best by’ dates, or are seasonal goods — are marked with yellow and red ‘WooHoo’ tags.
+The label may look different at your local Kroger store.

-17. Meat or produce item approaching expiration?
+14. Meat or produce item approaching expiration?
 Haggle for a discount!

 Most items nearing expiration will already be labeled with a yellow and red manager’s special tag, but sometimes items are missed!
 If you see a product that will soon be expired, or a piece of produce that is uneven or not looking as fresh as the others, ask for a discount.
 I do it all the time!

-18. Scan the shelves for closeout tags.
+15. Scan the shelves for closeout tags.

 When an item is being discontinued or hasn’t sold for a while, Kroger stores will dramatically reduce its price and slap on a white closeout label.
 Closeout items are typically found on regular shelves next to full-price items, so be sure to scan the shelves in every aisle you come across!

 If you’re 55 or older, you can get 10% off your grocery bill the first Tuesday of every month at my local Fred Meyer.
-They’ll even send text alerts to remind you!
-Other Kroger stores offer a 5% discount every Thursday for seniors who are 60+ years old.
-Check with your local store for details.
+They’ll even send text alerts to remind you.
+Other Kroger stores offer a 5% discount every Thursday for seniors over 60 years old.